Last updated on August 8, 2025

 #2.
 Sidar Jabari of Zhalfir

 Even without its eminence ability, this card is a perfectly solid legendary knight.
-Its ability, combined with the two keywords it has, makes it a great way to keep reviving your knights, keeping a solid and strong battlefield.
+Its ability, combined with the two keywords it has, makes it a great way to keep reviving your knights, maintaining a solid and strong battlefield.

 #1.
 Syr Gwyn, Hero of Ashvale

-Syr Gwyn, Hero of Ashvale is by far my personal favorite knight tribal commander.
+Syr Gwyn, Hero of Ashvale is by far my personal favorite knight commander.
 It’s perfectly solid as a creature, and its two abilities make it a fun and aggressive commander.
 It can definitely be used for an equipment build without any knights, but that’d be no fun.

 This card’s second ability lets you arm your knights while its first ability rewards you for sending them to battle.
 It’s thematic, it’s a perfectly viable strategy, and it’s fun to play.